Notified areas of final felling

 Latest News

-The area of received notifications and applications for permits for final felling was 28,209 hectares in October, which was a decrease of 2 percent, compared to October 2023.
-Of this area, applications for permits for final felling of montane forests represented 1,528 hectares, compared with 624 hectares in the same month last year.
+The area of received notifications and applications for permits for felling was 20,856 hectares in February, which was an increase of 25 percent, compared to February 2024.
+Of this area, applications for permits for felling of montane forests represented 514 hectares, compared with 417 hectares in the same month last year.

 Notification of regeneration felling in normal forests

-Individual forest owners notified 147,417 hectares, which was 10 percent more than in 2022.
-Other owners reported 94,799 hectares, about the same as the year before.
-Over the past eight years, individual forest owners have reported a larger area than other forest owners.
-As shown in Figure 3, the notified area for individual forest owners varies more from year to year than it does for other forest owners.
+Notifications from individual forest owners accounted for 133,972 hectares, which was 9 percent less than in 2023.
+Notifications from other owners accounted for 93,053 hectares, which was 2 percent less than for the previous year.
+Over the past nine years, notifications from individual forest owners have accounted for a larger area than other forest owners.
+As shown in Figure 3, the area of notifications for individual forest owners varies more from year to year than it does for other forest owners.

 In this context, normal forest refers to normal forest according to Section 14 of the Forestry Act, which means forest on land that is suitable for wood production and that is not used to a significant extent for other purposes.